M66B/FairEmail/FAQ.md

 <a name="faq127"></a>
 **(127) How can I fix 'Syntactically invalid HELO argument(s)'?**

+The error *...
+Syntactically invalid HELO argument(s) ...* means that the SMTP server rejected the local IP address or host name.
-You can likely fix the error *Syntactically invalid HELO argument(s)* by disabling the advanced indentity option *Use local IP address instead of host name*.
+You can likely fix this error by enabling or disabling the advanced indentity option *Use local IP address instead of host name*.

 <br />